SlidesMate vs Google Slides: When to Choose AI Over Manual

 Creation Speed: The Core Trade-off

-SlideMate: Prompt to Deck in Minutes
+SlidesMate: Prompt to Deck in Minutes

-SlideMate's workflow starts with a text prompt.
+SlidesMate's workflow starts with a text prompt.
 You describe the presentation — topic, audience, structure, tone, and length — and the AI generates a complete deck with section headings, bullet points, placeholder data, and layout choices.

 A real example: prompting "Create a 15-slide Q4 sales review for a SaaS company.
 Sections: revenue vs. target, pipeline health by stage, win/loss analysis with top reasons, rep performance summary, and Q1 priorities with owners.
 Data-heavy, executive audience" produces a structured deck with appropriate slide types, data table placeholders, and logical flow in about 90 seconds.

-From there, you edit in the SlideMate editor — replacing placeholders with real data, adjusting messaging, and applying branding.
+From there, you edit in the SlidesMate editor — replacing placeholders with real data, adjusting messaging, and applying branding.
 The total creation time for a polished deck is typically 30–60 minutes, compared to 2–4 hours building the same deck from scratch.

 Google Slides: Manual Building with Full Control